codinglead/codinglead.github.io/_posts/2018-12-10-this-in-javascript.md

 // hi, Brian
 ```

-The greet function is called on the person object so this is bounded to the person object.
+The greet function is called on the person object so <code class="highlight__code">this</code> is bounded to the person object.

 <code class="highlight__code">this</code> only cares about where it is executed.